dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/declarative-cache-query-flow.jpg" width="70%" title="Declarative cache query flow" />

-### Populate cache with exports
+### Cache with exports

-To populate the cache, you must setup an Export on your Saved Query **and** set the cache config on to true.
+To populate the cache, configure an export in your saved query _and_ set the cache config on to `true`:

 ```yaml
 saved_queries: